Capture of Samarkand (1740)

 The capture of Samarkand (فتح سمرقند) one of the political and economic centers of the region, during his Central Asian campaign.
 According to Nader Shah, who was an admirer of Amir Timur, Samarkand had a symbolic meaning.
 The capture occurred in 1740 and Nader Shah entered Samarkand almost unopposed.
 According to legend, Nader Shah brought the double doors of the Bibi-Khanym Mosque made of gold, silver, precious stones, jewelry and other precious metals, located in Samarkand, as well as a number of architects, artists, and scientists, to the center of the Afshar Empire.

 Background

 The foundations of the campaign that would lead to the capture of Samarkand appeared in the 1730s.
 At this time, Nader was on the Indian campaign, and his successor, Prince Reza Qoli Mirza Afshar, had managed to win several brilliant victories over the states of Central Asia.
-Rzagulu's capture of Khiva angered Ilbars Khan, the ruler of Khiva, who threatened him to launch a counterattack.
+Rzagulu's capture of Khiva angered Ilbars Khan, the ruler of Khiva, who threatened to launch a counterattack.
 Since Nader himself was far away, he ordered his son to end hostilities.
 His plan was to carry out more successful operations under his command after his return.

 After the annexation of Khiva, Nader had Ilbars executed and replaced him with Abulfaz Khan.
-Nadir thought he would be more faithful.
+Nader thought he would be more faithful.
 As a result of this campaign, a victory was won over Central Asia that almost none of the states which existed in the region, including the Safavids, could achieve.